-In January 2024, the Company sold 19,500 shares of common stock under the Common Stock Sales Agreement, and the Amended and Restated Common Stock Sales Agreement, at an average price of approximately \$0.43 per share, raising aggregate net proceeds of approximately \$0.01 million, after deducting an aggregate commission up to 3%.
-From January 1, 2023 to December 31, 2023 the Company sold 137,571 shares of common stock under the Common Stock Sales Agreement, and the Amended and Restated Common Stock Sales Agreement, at an average price of approximately \$0.36 per share, raising aggregate net proceeds of approximately \$0.05 million, after deducting an aggregate commission up to 3%.
-No shares of common stock were sold under the Common Stock Sales Agreement, or the Amended and Restated Common Stock Sales Agreement during the year ended December 31, 2022.
+During 2024, the Company sold 96 shares of common stock under the Common Stock Sales Agreement and the Amended and Restated Common Stock Sales Agreement at an average price of approximately \$86.00 per share, raising aggregate net proceeds of approximately \$0.01 million, after deducting an aggregate commission up to 3%.
+During 2023, the Company sold 687 shares of common stock under the Common Stock Sales Agreement, and the Amended and Restated Common Stock Sales Agreement, at an average price of approximately \$72.00 per share, raising aggregate net proceeds of approximately \$0.05 million, after deducting an aggregate commission up to 3%.

-Common Stock Warrants
+Common Stock with Warrant Offerings